Dynatrace/dynatrace-otel-collector/docs/dashboards/Host Dashboard.md

 - `device`
 - `state`

-To add it, follow [this guide](https://docs.dynatrace.com/docs/shortlink/metrics-configuration#allow-list) and add `service.instance.id` (case-sensitive) to the list.
+To add it, follow [this guide](https://docs.dynatrace.com/docs/shortlink/metrics-configuration#allow-list) and add the obove listed attributes (case-sensitive) to the list.
 This will ensure that this resource attribute is stored as a dimension on the metrics in Dynatrace.